-Multi-factor authentication is also a must-have for any system containing sensitive information.
-If a user’s password falls into the wrong hands, there needs to be another safeguard to prevent that unauthorized party from gaining access.
+Multi-factor authentication is also a must-have for any electronic system containing sensitive information.
+If a user’s password falls into the wrong hands, there needs to be another safeguard to prevent that unauthorized party from gaining access to private patient data.
 This typically comes in the form of a randomly generated code sent to the user’s personal device.
-You can further customize security with requirements to only have authorized logins possible at chosen IP-addresses, as well as only having the system accessible to certain users during designated times of the day.
+You can further customize security with requirements to only have authorized logins and data access possible at chosen IP-addresses, as well as only having the system accessible to certain users during designated times of the day.

 HIPAA rules related to record-keeping are all about access.
-Protected health information can only be accessed by authorized personnel with the intent of using it for purposes related to treatment and billing.
-With so many users accessing the system at all hours of the day, the only way to prevent an unauthorized user from accessing protected information is to have a robust role-based permission policy.
+Besides having a network that’s secured with refined cybersecurity like endpoint protection, access control is a big part of security requirements.
+Since many data breaches happen internally after malicious parties gain access, having an interface that has strict access controls is essential.
+With access controls, protected health information can only be accessed by authorized personnel with the intent of using it for purposes related to clinical care, patient treatment and billing.
+With so many users accessing the system at all hours of the day, the only way to prevent an unauthorized user from accessing protected information or data is to have a robust role-based permission access policy.

-Sorting your permissions by groups is an efficient way of ensuring access to certain records is available to select categories of users.
+With Rubex, sorting your permissions by groups is an efficient way of ensuring access to certain records is available to select categories of users.
 For example, you can set it so only a doctor has access to their patients’ folders.
-For everyone else on the system, the records are invisible.
+For everyone else on the system, the health records are invisible.

-Document management such as Rubex allows you to set up an ecosystem that follows HIPAA regulation with ease, and with data stored in a compliant cloud location, there’s little else that IT needs to configure to ensure compliance.
+However, Rubex by eFileCabinet allows you to set up a customized system that follows HIPAA security regulations and stores data in a compliant cloud location.
+Rubex is easy to learn, and easy to use, and there’s little else that IT needs to configure to ensure compliance.